-'''

-pool: Substrate true 1000 1e5 part

-pool: Product false 0 1e5 part
+pool: Substrate true 1000 1e5 part pool: Product false 0 1e5 part

-'''

-Both pools have a volume of 105 nm3 and are listed in the output with particle numbers.
-Initially, the product pool is empty, whereas the substrate pool is kept fixed at 1000 particles, i.e., at a density of 10-2 nm-3 (have a look at the supplied file MMEnzyme.ves in the Tutorials folder).
+Both pools have a volume of 10^5 nm3 and are listed in the output with particle numbers.
+Initially, the product pool is empty, whereas the substrate pool is kept fixed at 1000 particles, i.e., at a density of 10^{-2} nm-3 (have a look at the supplied file MMEnzyme.ves in the Tutorials folder).
 Now run the simulation with this one enzyme for ten seconds, an output interval of 1 second, and a time step of ten milliseconds:

-'''

-$> ../vesimulus 10 1 10 MMEnzyme.ves
+\$> ../vesimulus 10 1 10 MMEnzyme.ves

-'''

-The console output shows that the one enzyme produces about 50 product molecules during the ten second long simulation.
+The console output shows that the one enzyme produces about 60 product molecules during the ten second long simulation.
 Rerun the simulation a few times to get a feeling for the variation of the total turnover.

 Next we want to verify that the enzyme actually follows a Michaelis-Menten kinetics for the steady state throughput with the substrate concentration.
 For this we can run the simulation for various initial values of the substrate pool and record the total turnover.
 Another option is to change the substrate level during the simulation.
-To do so, set the initial particle number in the substrate pool to zero and add lines like the following at the end of the setup file:
+To do so, set the initial particle number in the substrate pool to zero and add lines like the following at the end of the setup file which repeatedly increase the substrate concentration and reset the output accumulated in the product pool:

-'''

-change:

-Substrate

-0.0001

-Product

-10

-0

-change:

-0.0002

-change:

-Substrate

-20

-change:
+change: Substrate 10 0.0001

-Product
+change: Product 10 0

-20
+change: Substrate 20 0.0002

-130

-1.0

-change:
+change: Product 20 0

+:

-Substrate
+change: Substrate 130 1.0

-Product

-change:
+change: Product 130 0

-'''